Looking for some new crockpot meals to add to your weekly routine?

-The only hard part was cutting it down to 30!
-From chicken and dumplings to soup to lasagna, these are the best crockpot recipes around!
+From chili and chicken wings to soup and lasagna, these are the best slow cooker recipes around!

 We’ve all been to a restaurant and had a plate full of melt-in-your-mouth short ribs, wishing we could recreate the magic at home.

 Want to know their secret?
 It’s all about timing!

 First, the meat needs to be seasoned and browned in a hot skillet.
 Don’t skip this step!
 It helps to keep the juices in and provides a fantastic crust on the beef.

 Then all it takes is throwing everything in the pot and trying not to dive in too early.
 These ribs need a low and slow cook to reach that fork-tender texture.